ChiShengChen/tqip_nei6_local_feature/README.md

 3. **Feature Selection**: If certain features are completely missing, the model will automatically exclude these features
 4. **Data Balance**: It is recommended to ensure a reasonable distribution of NEI6_positive to avoid extreme imbalance

-## Contact Information

-For any questions, please contact the development team.

 ---
 *Last updated: January 2025*